-On 2024-11-06 I will give a talk at Kellogg College, Oxford on "Optimising Sustainable Energy with Functional Programming":
+On 2024-11-06 I delivered a talk at Kellogg College, Oxford on "Optimising Sustainable Energy with Functional Programming".
+Here are links to slides, the event, and the video recording.

 Abstract: